eclipse-che/che/CUSTOMIZING.md

 * [Che Included Recipes](https://github.com/eclipse/che-dockerfiles)

 #### Project Samples
-A project sample is a packaged set of sample code that is launched in the workspace when a user creates a new project.
+A project sample is a code template cloned into the workspace when a user creates a new project.
 Users can select from a sample while using the user dashboard.
 Samples have both sample code and a default set of commands associated with them.
 Samples are loaded based upon the type of stack selected.
 You can add your own samples to the default Che distribution.
 * [Samples](https://www.eclipse.org/che/docs/devops/project-samples/index.html)
 * [Add Samples](https://www.eclipse.org/che/docs/devops/project-samples/index.html#register-new-project-templates)
 * [Samples Data Model](https://www.eclipse.org/che/docs/devops/project-samples-data-model/index.html)